c-mcinerney/dcos-kubernetes-training/README.md

 ```
 Log into the DC/OS Kubernetes cluster with the information provided by your instructor and download the DC/OS CLI.

-## Step 1: Set Up DC/OS Command Line from the web interface on your Local Machine
+Set Up DC/OS Command Line from the web interface on your Local Machine

 Set up the DC/OS command line by clicking on the top right and choosing "install CLI"